jmcooper/angular-hogwarts-tdd-kata/README.md

 Story: Show Course Catalog
 --------------------------

-Acceptance: Students will be able to see a catalog of classes.
+Acceptance: Students will be able to see a catalog of courses.

 ---